Jnazareth101/X65-Ex2/x_team_style_guide.md

 We are all using similar style guides to prevent spaces vs tabs, using tabs primarily.
+Our goal is readablity and consistency.

 ## Naming conventions